 Why we picked the Nemo Chogori:

-Its innovative design is highlighted by a single sidewall with an integrated rainfly that makes it incredibly easy to set-up.
-You stake out the tent and pitch the freestanding poles first before clipping up the body, then stake out the vestibules and guylines, all of which can be done in under five minutes in the midst of a snowstorm.
+Its innovative design is highlighted by a single sidewall with an integrated rainfly that makes it incredibly easy to set up.
+You stake out the tent and pitch the freestanding poles first before clipping up the body, then stake out the vestibules and guylines, all of which can be done in under five minutes during a snowstorm.
 The intersecting network of poles gives the tent its strength and the rain fly provides extra protection from sleet and snow.
 Although it’s one of our most expensive tents in this round-up, the Chogori is worth its weight in gold when you’re headed into the worst winter conditions.